Experimental Design

 The experiment consists of four parts.

-Participants are matched with each group separately.
+In Part 2, participants are matched with four groups, and each group separately.
 They are provided the first names of group members in each group.
 When facing each group, they decide how to allocate 330 euro across themselves and group members.
-This part is implemented for one participant per treatment with 90 percent probability.

 1. Discrete emotions questionnaire (Harmon-Jones, Bastian, and Harmon-Jones 2016),